cliosight/cliosight_templates/overview.md

 India: [The PDP Bill](https://www.meity.gov.in/writereaddata/files/The%20Digital%20Personal%20Data%20Potection%20Bill%2C%202022_0.pdf) [The EHR Standards](https://main.mohfw.gov.in/sites/default/files/17739294021483341357.pdf)

 ### Admin console <a name="datasources"></a>
-Admin users have direct access to all cloud datasources, database tables, users and groups.
+Admin users have direct access to all cloud datasources, database tables, users and groups in an account.
 They can run queries directly on the configured databases through our admin console.
 Results are displayed in JSON.

 ### Leveraging AI <a name="ai"></a>
 To provide a better user experience through the use of AI, we will add code generators for the two types of syntaxes used within our platform.